 - Everyone can get coverage.
 All Americans can join any health plan without getting denied for pre-existing health issues.

 - Everyone must get coverage.
 All Americans (with few exceptions) must have health insurance.
 As long as you stay on your Intuit medical plan, you’re covered.

 - No more limits.
 Specifically, there are no annual or lifetime limits on essential health benefits.

 The ACA imposes requirements on employers that affect Intuit in three key ways:

 - Our plans are more heavily regulated.
 We now have many more rules to monitor.
-Unfortunately, this means that more resources are being directed toward compliance rather than toward you, our employees.

 - We have new costs.
 Direct taxes on large employers, as well as indirect taxes on insurance companies and medical equipment providers, mean higher overall costs for our plans.